Everyone Can Sketchnote: Panel Discussion of Entry-Points, Ah-ha's and Next Steps

-Nichole Carter Michael Cohen Sylvia Duckworth Ann Kozma Beth Matusiewicz Valeria Rodriguez Wanda Terral Cate Tolnai
+Nichole Carter Michael Cohen Sylvia Duckworth Ann Kozma Beth Matusiewicz Valeria Rodriguez Dr. Wanda Terral Cate Tolnai

 Sketchnoting supports learning in many ways and it's fun!
 Join a panel of edusketchers in a discussion of the movement - past, present and, most importantly, future.
 Plan to sketch with leaders in the field and leave with ideas for bringing sketchnoting to your school.

 |Participant accounts, software and other materials:||Attendees are encouraged to bring materials to support their own sketching: paper with markers/pens/pencils OR a tablet with their sketching app of choice.|

 |Topic:||Creativity and productivity tools|